nlacasse/fnl-start/README.md

 `jiri update` will update all repositories to the branches specified in the manifest.

+## Build dependencies
+Building Fuchsia depends on (at least) the following aptitude packages:
+1. nasm
+1. upx-ucl
+1. uuid-dev

 ## Building Fuchsia
 Once the source is downloaded, build Fuchsia for the first time with these